tracepanic/logistix/README.md

     npm run dev
     # or with Yarn
     yarn dev
+    # or with pnpm
+    pnpm dev
+    # or with Bun
+    bun dev
     ```

 4. **Build for Production**:
     ```bash
     npm run build
+    # or with Yarn
+    yarn build
+    # or with pnpm
+    pnpm build
+    # or with Bun
+    bun run build
     ```

 ### 🐳 Docker Setup